YugmPatel/CMPE--255-Data-Science-with-AI/README.md

 # CMPE-255-Data-Science-with-AI

-Here's an updated version of the **README** that includes placeholders for the links to your **Google Colab notebook** and **Medium article** in the Project Files section.
-You can update the links once you have them ready.

----

-# README - Kaggle House Prices Prediction Project (Assignment 1)

 ## Overview

 This project involves using the **CRISP-DM** (Cross-Industry Standard Process for Data Mining) methodology to predict house prices using the **Kaggle House Prices dataset**.
 The process was performed using ChatGPT's code interpreter to guide through various stages of a typical data science project, including data exploration, preparation, modeling, evaluation, and deployment.